wendig/Carvana/README.md

 # Carvana
 This respitory contains my tries for the kaggle Carvana Image Masking Challenge.
-The sollutions are incomplete, uploaded for only my sake
+The sollutions are incomplete, uploaded for my own sake, to recall the sollution if needed.